nithyanatarajan/404-architectsnotfound/docs/Characteristics.md

 **Definition**: Plug in future functionality with minimal change.

-- Support for new ATS or calendar APIs via Kong + adapters
+- Support for new ATS or calendar APIs via adapters
 - AI/LLM-based components (e.g., chatbot, reports) are loosely coupled and pluggable
-- Gemini is used where org-approved; Ollama is supported for local testing
+- LLM provider (e.g., Gemini, Ollama) is configurable based on org preference

 ---